hashicorp/terraform-provider-google/website/docs/r/tpu_v2_vm.html.markdown

 * `network` -
   (Optional)
   The name of the network for the TPU node.
 It must be a preexisting Google Compute Engine network.
-If both network and subnetwork are specified, the given subnetwork must belong to the given network.
-If network is not specified, it will be looked up from the subnetwork if one is provided, or otherwise use "default".
+If none is provided, "default" will be used.

 * `subnetwork` -
   (Optional)
   The name of the subnetwork for the TPU node.
 It must be a preexisting Google Compute Engine subnetwork.
-If both network and subnetwork are specified, the given subnetwork must belong to the given network.
-If subnetwork is not specified, the subnetwork with the same name as the network will be used.
+If none is provided, "default" will be used.

 * `enable_external_ips` -
   (Optional)